0xpr03/yayd/README.md

 yayd will merge this with an audio files as specified in the config.
 For a personal list of recommended quality itags to be used for the quality column see down below.
 As youtube changes the available codecs it is recommended to verify your setup from time to time.
-For example the current 1080p@60fps, mp4 (itag 299) is pixellated in certain circumstances, while the recently added WebM (303) doesn't have this problem.
+For example the current 1080p@60fps, mp4 (itag 299) is pixelated in certain circumstances, while the recently added WebM (303) doesn't have this problem.

 (WebM is using VP9 as codec, MP4 h264)

 The quality column (see db.md -> quality) is using positive values for youtube, as it changes it's formats over time.
-Negative values are thus reserved to static values like twitchs quality (which is not nummeric) or the codec for internal music conversion.
+Negative values are thus reserved to static values like twitchs quality (which is not numeric) or the codec for internal music conversion.
 This gives you the option to choose by yourself which youtube quality you want to use.

 ### Recommended itags